djaus2/MauiPicoSwitch/README.md

     - As coded here, a Toast pops up.
    - Can disconnect from the device
 ### BluetoothPicoSwitch Sketch
-  - Runs on Pico W
+  - Runs on Rpi Pico W
   - Is connected to by the phone app using Bluetooth, and is then in Idle mode.
   - Phone can then enable one of 3 physical switches on the Pico, at a time.
     - It is then in Ready mode.